Apply for OR reconfirm your 30 hours eligibility code to receive 30 hours free childcare.

 Rose Afua Dadzie, mum of 2

-With all the support and training you’ll receive (including Family and Childcare Trust Induction Training certification), you’ll gain valuable skills and experience that could improve your chances of getting a job or make a change in your career.
+You’ll gain valuable skills and experience that could improve your chances of getting a job or help make a change in your career.

 The role you play as a Parent Champion also allows you to meet various people, make new friends, be part of a team, and boost your general confidence.
 As a parent, you’ll also learn how to best support and help your own family.